Erotic Target Identity Inversion

 Overview

-Erotic target identity inversion (ETII) is a sexological concept describing arousal turned inward: rather than desiring an external partner who has a particular feature, the person is aroused by the fantasy of being that feature (what Anne Lawrence memorably glossed as the wish to "become what we love."
-It is the inward-facing form of the broader erotic target location error (ETLE), the proposed family of conditions in which sexual interest is mislocated) either onto a peripheral part of a partner (the basis some theorists give for fetishism) or onto one's own body and identity (an inversion).
+Erotic target identity inversion (ETII) is a sexological concept describing arousal turned inward: instead of desiring an external partner who has a particular feature, a person is aroused by the fantasy of being that feature, embodying the very kind of being they are attracted to.
+Anne Lawrence memorably glossed it as the wish to "become what we love."
+ETII is the inward-facing form of the broader erotic target location error (ETLE), the proposed family of conditions in which sexual interest is mislocated: shifted onto a peripheral part of a partner (the basis some theorists give for fetishism) or turned inward onto one's own body and identity, which is the inversion.
 This article covers the theory's lineage, its component inversions, the evidence base, and why it remains both actively researched and genuinely contested.

 History & origins

-The framework was substantially developed by Anne Lawrence, whose 2009 article in the Journal of Sex Research (46(2–3):194–215) catalogued the inward-facing variants and linked them explicitly to identity: arguing that wishing to embody a desired target can reshape a person's sense of self, not merely their arousal.
-Lawrence also extended the model to plush- and costume-related variants such as autoplushophilia and fursuiting.
+The framework was substantially developed by Anne Lawrence in her 2009 article "Erotic Target Location Errors: An Underappreciated Paraphilic Dimension" in the Journal of Sex Research (46(2–3):194–215).
+Lawrence catalogued the inward-facing variants and tied them explicitly to identity, arguing that wishing to embody a desired target can reshape a person's sense of self rather than merely their arousal.
+She also extended the model to plush- and costume-related variants such as autoplushophilia and fursuiting.

-In the 2010s and 2020s Kevin Hsu and J. Michael Bailey formalised ETII theory, which makes a falsifiable prediction: for every external erotic target to which people are attracted, a subset will develop a corresponding internalized attraction and matching identity inversion.
-Hsu and Bailey first demonstrated the pattern for attraction to children in "Autopedophilia: Erotic-Target Identity Inversions in Men Sexually Attracted to Children" (Psychological Science, 2017).
-The team then tested the general prediction across three internet samples in Bailey, Hsu & Jang (2023), Archives of Sexual Behavior 54(8):2805–2823: men attracted to amputees (322), to animals (1,501) and to severely obese persons (402).
-Each sample contained a substantial minority reporting the matching inversion, and the strength of internalized attraction correlated almost perfectly (≈1.0 after correction for attenuation) with the strength of the identity inversion, which the authors read as strong support for a shared mechanism.
+In the 2010s and 2020s Kevin Hsu and J. Michael Bailey formalised ETII theory into a falsifiable prediction: for every external erotic target to which people are attracted, a subset will develop a corresponding internalized attraction and matching identity inversion.
+Hsu and Bailey first demonstrated the pattern in "Autopedophilia: Erotic-Target Identity Inversions in Men Sexually Attracted to Children" (Psychological Science, 2017).
+The team then tested the general prediction across three internet samples in Bailey, Hsu & Jang (2023), Archives of Sexual Behavior 54(8):2805–2823: men attracted to amputees (322), to animals (1,501), and to severely obese persons (402).
+Each sample contained a substantial minority reporting the matching inversion, and the strength of internalized attraction correlated almost perfectly (near 1.0 after correction for attenuation) with the strength of the identity inversion, which the authors read as strong support for a shared mechanism.

 In practice